davetodd/akshays-tomb/_drafts/chapter-1.md

 He jogged towards the docks and caught up with two men in front of a dock-side inn.
 They were carrying a bundle of blue cedar that hadn't yet been cut into shafts, so he offered them each two marks to leave the cedar on the inn's porch and forget about it.
 They dumped the wood on the porch, in front of the door, and Akshay had to shove it out of the way in order to get the door open.

-He entered the inn -- it was called the Early Inn -- and found himself in the common room, which was small, clean, and empty.
-The proprieter was resting his elbows on a tall desk, staring vacantly at the far wall.
+He entered the inn -- it was called the Early Inn -- and found the proprieter resting his elbows on a tall desk, staring vacantly at the small, clean, empty common room.
 He glanced at Akshay, who said, "I've a delivery for M. Cheadle.
 The boys left it out front.
 You the one to watch it for him?"

 The proprieter frowned.
 "No one of that name here," he said.